Neo 6m GPS Description:

 How GPS Determines a Position:

-The working/operation of Global positioning system is based on the ‘trilateration’ mathematical principle.
+The working/operation of the Global positioning system is based on the ‘trilateration’ mathematical principle.
 The position is determined from the distance measurements to satellites.
 From the figure, the four satellites are used to determine the position of the receiver on the earth.
 The target location is confirmed by the 4th satellite.
 And three satellites are used to trace the location place.
 A fourth satellite is used to confirm the target location of each of those space vehicles.
-Global positioning system consists of satellite, control station and monitor station and receiver.
+The global positioning system consists of a satellite control station, and a monitor station and receiver.
 The GPS receiver takes the information from the satellite and uses the method of triangulation to determine a user’s exact position.

 This is the Ublox Neo 6M GPS module that I am going to use in this Tutorial.

-This GPS module can be interfaced with the Arduino using VCC, RX, TX, and Gnd.
+This GPS module can be interfaced with the Arduino using VCC, RX, TX, and GDND.
 In order to interface this module with Arduino, we will need to solder 4 wires.
-Usually, the Ublox NEO 6M GPS modules comes with the male headers and using Male to Female type jumper wires this module can be easily interfaced with the Arduino.
+Usually, the Ublox NEO GPS modules come with the male headers, and using Male to Female type jumper wires this module can be easily interfaced with the Arduino.
 But if this GPS module does not have any Male headers then you can solder 4 wires.

 For the easy Soldering, first of all, apply solder to all the wires that you want to solder with the GPS module, it will save a lot of time.
 So after applying solder to the 4 wires then I started attaching the wires with the VCC, RX, TX, and Ground.